a-sit-plus/propigator/README.md

 println(person.name)
 ```

-For parse-time checks, implement `ObjectBackedValidated` and touch only the fields your component requires:
+For parse-time checks, override `validate()` and touch only the fields your component requires:

 ```kotlin
 override fun validate() {